Table of Contents

-How easy/hard it is to switch baby from breastmilk to formula
+How easy/hard it is to switch a baby from breastmilk to formula

 Let’s talk about mixed feeding.

 One of the things that annoy me about conventional breastfeeding literature is that it can come across as pretty all or nothing: either you nurse and express breastmilk until kingdom come or your resort to formula.

 It is often portrayed that only one bottle of formula is enough to wreck your breastfeeding relationship forever.
 What a way to put pressure on mothers, no?

 Especially because I think mixed feeding could be an awesome solution for mothers who are struggling with breastfeeding for some reason or other.